-Full academic dress consists of subfusc: a cap and a gown.
+Full academic dress consists of subfusc worn with a cap and a gown.
 It is worn on the most formal occasions.

-Subfusc is a smart, dark outfit worn under gowns on formal occasions.
+Subfusc is a smart, dark outfit worn under gowns on the most formal academic occasions.
 It consists of the following:

 • A plain white shirt or blouse with collar and sleeves

-• AND a dark suit worn with black socks OR a dark skirt worn with black tights/stockings OR a pair of dark trousers worn with black socks or black tights/stockings
+• AND a dark suit worn with black socks OR a dark skirt worn with black tights OR a pair of dark trousers worn with black socks or black tights

 • AND black shoes